 CO2 laser resurfacing - what it is, how it works and before and after

 Whether it’s acne scarring, wrinkles or sun damage, many people deal with some form of skin complaint.
-But if you find yourself wanting smooth, blemish-free skin, a treatment like CO2 laser resurfacing might be the solution.
+But if you find yourself wanting smooth, blemish-free skin, a treatment like fractional CO2 laser resurfacing might be the solution.

 This non-invasive treatment is designed to reduce the appearance of common conditions and uses laser technology to rejuvenate and revitalise the skin.

 So, what does fractional CO2 skin resurfacing involve?
 And is it right for you?

 Find a clinic or practitioner near you and enjoy a risk-free booking process thanks to free in-clinic consultations and the option to pay in-clinic.
 Also, you can now split the cost of your treatment into four equal, interest-free instalments using Tabby.

 One to four weeks

 Both non-invasive and non-surgical, fractional CO2 laser resurfacing uses a combination of carbon dioxide and ablative or non-ablative lasers to smooth the skin.
 Not only that, but it works to remove warts, scars, age spots and wrinkles, rejuvenating the skin for a fresh-faced appearance.

 This treatment is particularly popular among those who have scarring due to acne or sun damage, as this type of scarring can be difficult to treat with over-the-counter creams.